How I Scored an Amazon Book Deal with Thomas & Mercer (in 5 Stages)

 Now we're getting somewhere: Kindle countdown

 Meanwhile, the positive reader reviews did start trickling in, so I waited until I gathered ten — the minimum threshold for many book promoters — then scheduled a Kindle countdown ($0.99 for one week) and booked with as many book promoters as I could possibly find.
-I also created AMS ads, a fairly new Amazon feature at the time that let me advertise my book below the 'also bought' section of other books.
+I also looked into Amazon ads, a fairly new Amazon feature at the time that let me advertise my book below the 'also bought' section of other books.

 It was during this Kindle countdown when things started to change.
 I checked my sales dashboard obsessively, as you do, and was ecstatic one day when I logged in and learned that I’d sold 20 copies in one day.
 I wondered if this would be my sales peak, but the next day I sold 50 copies, and on the last day of the promotion I sold 200 copies.